Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Summary and Conclusions

-In terms of stellar population parameters, we verified that \ppxf{} can recover mass-weighted age, \mh{}, and \alphafe{} with good consistency.
-Both the \alphafe{}-rich and \alphafe{}-poor populations can be identified with reasonable regularization values during the fitting.
-Using line-strength indices can also identify these structures.
-We found mass fraction distributions of stellar populations from \ppxf{} using MILES templates on MILES-generated mock cubes show deviations compared to the true values, where mass weights normalized by the bin size are overestimated in regions of $2\sim4$~Gyr, $12\sim14$~Gyr, the most metal-rich regions, and underestimated in regions of $5\sim10$~Gyr.
-This could be due to many reasons including having low SNR that the flux error is larger than templates' similarities in the region of old and metal-rich populations, the uneven spacing of age grids in MILES templates, current \ppxf{} algorithm in regularization.
-These findings can be a reference for future extra-galactic data analysis of \ppxf{} results on real galaxy observations.
-When repeating the test by employing \ppxf{} and PEGASE-HR on PEGASE-HR-generated mock cubes, the mass fraction distributions are better with larger correlation coefficients between \ppxf{} and true results, but differences still exist.
-In addition, we found using first-order regularization can obtain better mass fraction distributions than the second-order.
-Our tests and conclusions are helpful in identifying the limitations of studying some galaxy evolution processes using current methods and provide direction for potential improvements in the future.
+In terms of stellar population properties, we verified that spectral fitting methods can recover light- and mass-weighted age, \mh{}, and \alphafe{} with good consistency, except the mass-weighed age and \mh{} are overestimated in the outer and inner regions of the galaxy, respectively.
+Both the \alphafe{}-rich and \alphafe{}-poor disk structures can be identified with reasonable regularization values during the fitting.
+Line-strength indices method can also identify these structures.
+We found the weight fraction distributions of stellar populations from spectral fitting using MILES templates on MILES-generated mock cubes are mostly consistent with the true values.
+However, some deviations are shown in mass fraction distributions, where mass fractions normalized by the bin size are overestimated in regions of $2-4$~Gyr, $12-14$~Gyr, the most metal-rich regions, and underestimated in regions of $5-10$~Gyr.
+This is be due to many reasons including having low SNR that the flux error is larger than templates' similarities in the region of old and metal-rich populations, the uneven spacing of age grids in MILES templates, not considering bin size in the current regularization algorithm.
+We verified that having a regularly spaced age grid (linear or log) resolved the sharp discontinuities originally observed in the SFH with the default MILES library.
+The \logage{} grid is still incompatible with the way the regularization is implemented in \ppxf{}, so one should either alter the regularization scheme or use linear age spacing.
+Even when using the linear age grid, we see narrow peaks at around $1-2$~Gyr in the SFH.
+This is most likely due to the fact that the precision of estimating the age of an SSP varies significantly with age as pointed out by \cite{2024MNRAS.528.2790Z}.
+In addition, we found that the first-order regularization can obtain better mass fraction distributions than the second order regularization.
+Our tests and conclusions are helpful in identifying limitations of extragalactic data analysis using current methods and provide a reference for potential improvements in the future.